aws/deep-learning-containers/storyblocks/topic_translation/README.md

 + the `AWS_` keys should be supplied, and should correspond to an account that has read permission for the input s3 files

+we also support three custom environment variables:

++ `SRC_CLASS` (default: `video`): the content class of the input topic vector
++ `TGT_CLASS` (default: `audio`): the content class of the output topic vector
++ `TTL_SECONDS` (default: 4 hours, 14,400 seconds): the maximum age in seconds of the topic translation array (a new request that comes in more than this many seconds after a translation array was loaded from s3 will trigger a reload of the same key in s3, so if that key has been updated we will refresh)

+in particular, this means that we can re-use this code for other paris of source / content type by simply updating the environment variables for the model concept in sagemaker.

 ## test commands